Adolph John Paschang: Second World War

 Japan invaded China in phases in the 1930s, gradually taking southern China towards the end of the decade.
 Until the attack on Pearl Harbor of 1941, Paschang and his diocese were relatively undisturbed by Japanese forces, given that he possessed American citizenship.

-In February 1941, Fr Paschang received a pass from the Japanese occupation forces to visit Hong Kong.
+In February 1941, Paschang received a pass from the Japanese occupation forces to visit Hong Kong.
 The real purpose for his move was to leapfrog over into the unoccupied areas of his Diocese of Jiangmen in order to visit the priests and sisters.

 During his stay in Hong Kong, Fr.
 Joe Sweeney from the Gate of Heaven Leprosarium in Ngaimen arrived, and recounted the adventurous journey he had just made: the motor launch carrying "Fr Big Joe" and other passengers had been attacked by a Japanese patrol boat towards evening, but they escaped capture as darkness descended and allowed them to slip unsighted past the patrol boat.
 Bishop Paschang would have to take the same route and the same risks on his return visitations.
 While Bishop Paschang was in Hong Kong, he performed the ordinations at the Dominican Rosary Hill chapel, in the absence of Bishop Enrico Valtorta.

 In May 1946, Bishop Paschang arrived at Maryknoll Stanley House in Hong Kong for a conference with more than a dozen Ordinaries of South China, including the four Ordinaries of Maryknoll.
 He arrived with a van dyke beard – only his Episcopal rank saved him from the customary Stanley practice of insisting on the removal of beards.

 Early years of Communist Rule

-After the liberation of Mainland China he chose to stay behind.
+After the liberation of mainland China he chose to stay behind.
 He was captured and tortured by the Chinese Communist authorities.